GFSI Consulting Requires Several Key Skills.

 Red Flags To Watch Out For When Hiring A Consultant

-One common shortcut that consultants use is to take one type of GFSI program such as SQF and present it as a different program such as BRC, hoping that the overlapping program requirements will be good enough to pass an audit.
+One common shortcut that consultants use is to take one type of GFSI program such as SQF and present it as a different program such as BRCGS, hoping that the overlapping program requirements will be good enough to pass an audit.
 The problem is that each type of GFSI program is unique in its formats, requirements, and expectations.
-Taking an SQF program and trying to apply it to BRC, FSSC 22000 or PrimusGFS will be obvious to the auditor during the audit, and will create doubt and suspicion.
+Taking an SQF program and trying to apply it to BRCGS, FSSC 22000 or PrimusGFS will be obvious to the auditor during the audit, and will create doubt and suspicion.
 Each program must address the specific requirements of the GFSI scheme and should use the specific language the code uses.

 Consultants that try to convince you one audit is like the others may not have the depth of experience to put together a proper GFSI program for your business.